lucasisme4321/LEDGER/README.md

 jetson-containers run dustynv/ollama:r36.3.0

 docker ps
-# copy the value under NAMES from the output above, use it below in place of <container_name>
+# copy the value under NAMES from the output above, use it below in the place of <container_name>

 docker exec -it <container_name> ollama list

-# if ledger is missing from that list, rebuild it:
+# if the ledger is missing from that lsit, rebuild it:

 docker exec -it <container_name> sh

 cat > Modelfile << 'EOF'